mxnurmi/DataIntroProject/README.md

 Project for Intro to Data Science, UH

 The purpose of this project is to process movie data and weather data with the end goal of trying to find trends that would help with predicting movie goer behavior.
-The movie data is unfortunately private.
+The movie data is unfortunately private but the code is able to demonstrate some data preprocessing needed to operate such data.